vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 {: #ex-oam-test-template title="Example of OAM Test Template Definition"}

 Template application is indicated using the "apply-templates" metadata.
-For example, the following OAM unitary tests configuration may be provided with the container node "oam-unitary-tests" applying the template defined in {{ex-apply-oam-test-template}}
+For example, the following OAM unitary tests configuration may be provided with the container node "oam-unitary-tests" applying the template defined in {{ex-oam-test-template}}

 ~~~~
 <?xml version="1.0" encoding="utf-8"?>